aeternity/hyperchains-whitepaper/glossary.md

 ### Initiator
 The user who configures and launches the hyperchain.

+### Node Operators (Staked and non-staked validators)
+All participants running a CC node are node operators.

+### Pinner (Pinning Leader)
+Block producer at the end of epoch that is allowed to collect a reward for pinning on the parent chain and posting the proof back on the child chain.

+### Validator
+A node that acts on behalf of a staking contract to produce new block and validate the chain up till the previous block.

 ### Validator Pool
 Validators eligible to become producers due to staking tokens

 ### Leader List
 Producers chosen to act as leaders during an epoch

-### Node Operators (Staked and non-staked validators)
-All participants running a CC node are node operators.

 ### Leader
 Producer chosen to produce the current block

-### Pinner (Pinning Leader)
-Block producer at the end of epoch that is allowed to collect a reward for pinning on the parent chain and posting the proof back on the child chain.

 ### Producers
 Validator that produces a block.